 When using MPC to generate projects, the opendds\cxx11 base project should be used to inherit the correct settings for code generation.
 If the generated code will be part of a shared library, use the -Wb, export\include option (in addition to -Wb, export\macro) so that the generated headers have an #include for the export header.

-When using CMake to generate projects, see the CMake module documentation included in the OpenDDS repository (docs/cmake.md).
+When using CMake to generate projects, see Using OpenDDS in a CMake Project.

-1.9 The DCPS Information Repository
+3.9 The DCPS Information Repository